 By the late 1970s, the first wave of "ex-gays" came along.
 It may be helpful to put this in perspective, the McDonald’s Happy Meal and the change-the-gays theology are about the same age.

 Homosexual Colin Cook, a Seventh Day Adventist, offered hope to others.
 He claimed he was no longer homosexual.
 His story was carried in denominational journals.
 The response was overwhelming.
 If he could change, so could others.
 The problem was, he never did change.
 He opened a practice, he created books and videos, his organization spread to almost every state.
 The promise of change drove the creation of an ex-gay industry.
-But, it was all based on Cook’s lies, supported by a wrong translation of Greek words that was multiplied and stood uncorrected for too long.
-When the SDA cut financial support and ties with Colin Cook over his gross immorality, wildly inappropriate counseling techniques, and lying, he claimed a momentary oops, hit the reset button for himself and moved right on over to the now growing evangelical ex-gay market as the no-longer-gay proof.
+But, it was all based on Cook’s lies, supported by a wrong translation of Greek words that were multiplied and stood uncorrected for too long.
+When the SDA cut financial support and ties with Colin Cook over his gross immorality, wildly inappropriate counseling techniques, and lying, he claimed a momentary oops, hit the reset button for himself, and moved right on over to the now growing evangelical ex-gay market as the no-longer-gay proof.
 His change story and counseling promises found new markets to serve.
 Even Focus on the Family used his services.

 So, where is Colin Cook today?
 I had a long conversation with him a few months ago.
 Even after following the techniques he created and taught, techniques I can only describe as labyrinthian, at 79, he is still gay.
 Sadly, he has never admitted nor taken responsibility for his deceptive and complicit actions.